samirpatil2000/HackathonProject/README.md

 ### Security
-* Prevented From Vertical and Horizontal Previliedge Escalation
+* Prevented From Vertical and Horizontal Privileged Escalation